konveyor/kai/docs/scenarios/javaEE_to_quarkus/README.md

 <!-- Needs updating past this point -->

 As you can see, there is an option to search for issues where files are grouped by common incidents.
+Look for "JMS not supported in Quarkus".

+The files
-Look for "JMS not supported in Quarkus."
-The files `OrderServiceMDB.java` and `InventoryNotificationMDB.java` are grouped under this issue.
+`OrderServiceMDB.java` and `InventoryNotificationMDB.java` are grouped under
+this issue.
 However, these files contain additional issues beyond JMS incompatibility.